 This provides our clients with maximum exposure to potential buyers and is one of the reasons we consider our firm to be a combination of both a Business Broker and an M&A firm.
-Also, it has allowed us to grow our active potential buyer database to 24,000 potential buyers that we contact for each business for sale.
+It has also allowed us to grow our active potential buyer database to 30,000 potential buyers that we contact for each business for sale.

 What fees do M&A firms and Business Brokers charge?

 Most Business Brokers only charge a fee if they successfully sell your business.
 Many M&A firms charge an upfront fee before they begin marketing your business.
 They will say this is to cover the costs of producing a marketing document.
 However, the marketing document often contains boilerplate language on the industry that often goes unread by most buyers who will do their own industry research and are more concerned with the specific company’s details.

 Another reason that M&A firms like to charge an upfront fee before marketing the business is so they know that you are invested in the sale of your company, and they don’t waste their time.
 There is some rationale for this.
 However, an experienced business broker can usually tell if a seller is motivated and is selective in the assignments that they take on.